- CLASS: Reptilia (Reptiles)

 In July, when the babies begin to hatch from their eggs, they emit a chirping sound as if to say, “Hey, Mom!
 I could use a little help here!”
 The mother crocodile gently uses her teeth to help her babies chip out of their shells.
 Eggs usually hatch during the rainy season.

 Slender-snouted crocodile hatchlings are able to head out into the surrounding flooded forest habitat soon after breaking free from their egg.
 Youngsters prey on invertebrates like insects.
 The mother keeps a protective watch over her young until they are old enough to live on their own.

 AT THE ZOO

-Look for the slender-snouted crocodile next to the pygmy hippos in Lost Forest.
-It looks like they’re in the same exhibit, but never fear—there’s a glass panel to make sure these feisty neighbors remain friendly.
+Look for the slender-snouted crocodile habitat next to the pygmy hippos in Lost Forest.
+It looks like they’re in the same habitat, but never fear—there’s a glass panel to make sure these feisty neighbors remain friendly.

 The population of slender-snouted crocs is dwindling, mostly due to hunting for their meat and skin to make leather products such as shoes, belts, purses, and more.
 The endangered crocs are also losing more of their habitat as people move into their areas, and the increase of humans fishing for the same food that the crocs eat has caused problems for the crocs as well.
-Because we still know so little about this animal in the wild, more studies need to be done to learn what can be done to help them.
+Because we still know so little about these crocs, more studies need to be done to learn what can be done to help them.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.And you can help all crocodilians by not buying products made from their skin.
 We think you'll agree the skin looks much better on the crocodile!